 Zeroing in only on the fatalities takes attention away from the large number of motorcyclists injured in accidents.
 The odds are far more likely than not that a biker will get hurt in a crash.

 Statistics show that roughly three in every four motorcyclists suffer injuries in an accident.
-These injuries will often be severe.
+These injuries will often be severe and require extensive medical care.
 Approximately 25 percent of motorcyclists in Colorado suffered severe injuries in a crash.
-Even injuries determined to be less severe can have life-changing impacts and costs.
+Even if an injury is not life-threatening, it can have life-changing impacts and costs.

 Unlike a motorist, there is no surrounding car to protect a motorcyclist, who may be hit directly by the vehicle and thrown to the ground.